CyndieKamau/Docs/index.md

 ```
 This should display the Hardhat help message, which confirms that it was installed correctly.

+## SETTING UP HARDHAT FOR WINDOWS

+* 1. Install Node.js: Hardhat requires Node.js to run.
+Visit the Node. js website (https://nodejs.org) and download the latest LTS (Long-Term Support) version for Windows.
+Run the installer and follow the on-screen instructions to complete the installation.

+* 2. Open a command prompt: Press the Windows key, type `cmd`, and select the Command Prompt app to open a command prompt window as administrator.

+* 3. Install Hardhat: In the command prompt, run the following command to install Hardhat globally:
+    ```
+    npm install -g hardhat
+    ```
+ This command will download and install Hardhat from the Node Package Manager (NPM).

+* 4. Verify the installation: After the installation is complete, run the following command to verify that Hardhat is installed correctly:
+    ```
+    hardhat version
+    ```
+ This command should display the version of Hardhat installed on your system.

 ## 2. CREATING A NEW HARDHAT PROJECT